Launch successful products and campaigns with marketing demographics.

 Whether you use age range, life stage, or generation to define your target market, you’ll find that each defined demographic has its own values and preferences that can be used to personalize your advertising and marketing for maximum effectiveness.

-For example, here’s a recent tweet from DSC:
+For example, here’s a recent tweet from DSC.

-Would you rather:
+• Would you rather:

-1. Pluck your entire mustache
+• Pluck your entire mustache

-2. Use superglue as shave cream
+• Use superglue as shave cream

 Using gender demographics for your marketing requires extra attention to detail.
 If your product does not depend on gender, use other traits to define your marketing plan.

-When collecting gender information via survey, we recommend making the questions optional and adding a section for explanation.
+When collecting gender information via a survey, we recommend making the questions optional and adding a section for explanation.
 For example:

-Gender: How do you identify?
+• How do you identify?

-Woman
+• Woman

-Man
+• Man

-Nonbinary
+• Nonbinary

-Prefer to self-describe (provide open text box)
+• Prefer to self-describe (provide open text box)

 An example of marketing using gender as a variable for targeting would be Free People women’s clothing.
 Their advertising and marketing target women 18-34 who identify their personal style as bohemian or eclectic.

-A recent marketing campaign on their social media offers images of celebrities (some in character from popular media) with links to Free People clothing pieces that can be used to recreate the looks.
+A marketing campaign on their social media offers images of celebrities (some in character from popular media) with links to Free People clothing pieces that can be used to recreate the looks.

 The Ordinary is a skincare company that offers solutions based on skin concerns rather than gender.
 The Ordinary website features a very clean, modern look and does not rely on models to demonstrate products.

-Parent company DECIEM The Abnormal Beauty Company features employees of all genders using their products in social media posts.
+Parent company DECIEM, The Abnormal Beauty Company, features employees of all genders using their products in social media posts.

-If you’re using income as a demographic characteristic for your marketing, what you’re really looking for is buying power.
-Retail stores such as Walmart market to middle- and lower-income people who have less disposable income.
+Retail stores, such as Walmart, market to middle- and lower-income people who have limited disposable income.
 Luxury car retailers target high-income individuals.
 Some companies have a range of products that appeal to more than one demographic.

 An income demographic survey question might look like this:

-What was the total combined income of your household in 2021?
+• What was the total combined income of your household in 2024?

 • $0-$9,999